OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-22.md

 ## Luke 22:69

-But from now on, the Son of Man will be seated at the right hand of the power of God.”
+However, from this time forward, the Son of Man will be seated at the right hand of God’s power.”

 ## Luke 22:70